Travel guide

 Which operator is best in Vietnam?

 Viettel is the operator with the widest coverage in the country, especially in rural and mountainous areas like Sapa or the Mekong Delta.
-Vinaphone and Mobifone also work well in cities.
-A travel eSIM connects to the best available network at each point.
+Vinaphone and Mobifone also work well in cities and on the coast.
+A travel eSIM connects to the best available network at each point, so you don't have to choose manually.

-Is there free roaming in Vietnam with my plan?
+Is there free roaming in Vietnam with my Spanish plan?

 How many GB do I need for two weeks in Vietnam?

-For a two-week tourist trip, about 5 GB is usually sufficient if you take advantage of hotel and cafe Wi-Fi, which is abundant in Vietnam.
-If you use Grab, translator, and social media a lot, estimate about 10 GB to be safe.
+For two weeks of tourist travel, between 3 and 5 GB is usually enough if you take advantage of Wi-Fi in hotels and cafes, which is abundant in Vietnam.
+If you use Grab, a translator, and social media extensively without relying on Wi-Fi, budget around 10 GB to avoid any worries.

 Does the eSIM work in Ha Long Bay?

 Yes, from the coast and ports, with good 4G coverage.
-During the cruise through the islets, the signal may be intermittent due to the distance to the antennas.
-This is normal with any operator; take advantage of it to disconnect between karsts.
+During the cruise through the islets, the signal might be intermittent due to the distance from the antennas.
+This is normal with any operator, not a problem specific to the eSIM; take advantage of those moments to disconnect between karst formations.

 Can I use Grab and order food with the eSIM?

 Yes.
-Grab, Google Maps, WhatsApp, and all your apps work with eSIM data just like at home.
+Grab, Google Maps, WhatsApp, and the rest of your apps work with eSIM data just like at home.
 In fact, having stable data is key in Vietnam for getting around with Grab and avoiding haggling over taxi prices on the street.

 Conclusion

-Vietnam is much more enjoyable when you're connected, and since it's outside the EU, roaming costs skyrocket.
-With an eSIM, you get data at a fixed price, Viettel and other providers' coverage, and activation in 1 minute, with no registrations or bill surprises.
-Buy your eSIM for Vietnam before you fly and land in Hanoi already connected.
+Vietnam is much more enjoyable when connected, and since it's outside the EU, roaming charges skyrocket as soon as you land.
+With an eSIM, you get data at a fixed price, coverage from Viettel and others, and activation in a minute, without registrations or bill surprises.
+Buy your eSIM for Vietnam before you fly and land in Hanoi or Ho Chi Minh already connected, ready to order your first Grab.

 Marc González Sáez